 Over several years of performing, writing, recording, and touring locally and nationally with three different rock bands, Ree has had the opportunity to share the stage with a wide range of musicians including Billboard Artists Taking Back Sunday, JJ Heller, and Audrey Assad, Dove Award winner Chris August, Grammy nominees Katie Herzig and Sophie B. Hawkins, American Idol's Brooke White, and Stephen Egerton of the punk band Descendents.

-Ree Boado began her solo pursuit about three years ago, releasing her first LP, Pretty Little Flies, which was well received.
+Ree Boado began her solo pursuit about four years ago, releasing her first LP, Pretty Little Flies, which was well received.
 In 2011, she donated several songs from this album towards a compilation album designed to help survivors of sex trafficking recover.
 In 2012, this album was featured in a documentary called Volviendo that won the MTV Exit and UNICEF International award for best documentary on human sex trafficking.
-More recently, Ree had the opportunity to travel to Mexico City to be featured in an upcoming documentary coming out in 2014, Children of This Light, which tells the tale of many street kids living in desperate environments and how the rest of us can care for them.
-Ree is also a local activist for abuse recovery, and has been associated with various organizations in mentoring and sharing her own story.
+More recently, Ree had the opportunity to travel to Mexico City to be featured in an upcoming documentary coming out in 2015, Children of This Light, which tells the tale of many street kids living in desperate environments and how the rest of us can care for them.

 Associated Acts: Dearspeak, Art For Starters